vxt0003/project/README.md

 GitHub Repo: [<URL>](https://github.com/vxt0003/project)

 ## Description
-A game based on the mechanics of Flappy Bird
+A game based on the mechanics of Flappy